Country's future threatened by 'law of the jungle': Imran - ExBulletin

 The ISPR regretted that some ulterior-minded elements had exploited the situation to spread divisive narratives on social media, with the aim of sowing discord between state institutions and government bodies.

-The Punjab Police also slammed what they termed as “false propaganda” surrounding the incident on various social media platforms.
+The Punjab Police also slammed what it called “false propaganda” surrounding the incident on various social media platforms.

+Read more: Imran condemns Bahawalnagar incident, calls for equal law for all

 Later, senior officers from both institutions negotiated a peace deal between police and military personnel.